History of Mexico: Economic "miracle" (1940–1970)

-During the next four decades, Mexico experienced high rates of economic growth, an achievement some historians call "El Milagro Mexicano", the Mexican Miracle.
-A key component of this phenomenon was the achievement of political stability, which since the founding of the dominant party, has insured stable presidential succession and control of potentially dissident labor and peasant sections through participation in the party structure.
-In 1938, Lázaro Cárdenas used Article 27 of the Constitution of 1917, which gave subsoil rights to the Mexican government, to expropriate foreign oil companies.
-It was a popular move, but it did not generate further major expropriations.
-With Cárdenas's hand-picked successor, Manuel Avila Camacho, Mexico moved closer to the U.S., as an ally in World War II.
+During the next four decades, Mexico experienced high rates of economic growth, an achievement some historians call "El Milagro Mexicano" the Mexican Miracle.
+A key component of this phenomenon was the achievement of political stability, which, since the founding of the dominant party, has ensured stable presidential succession and control of potentially dissident labor and peasant sections through participation in the party structure.
+In 1938, Lázaro Cárdenas used Article 27 of the Constitution of 1917, which gave subsoil rights to the Mexican government to expropriate foreign oil companies.

+It was a popular move but did not generate further major expropriations.
+With Cárdenas's hand-picked successor, Manuel Avila Camacho, Mexico moved closer to the U.S. as an ally in World War II.
 This alliance brought significant economic gains to Mexico.
-By supplying raw and finished war materials to the Allies, Mexico built up significant assets that in the post-war period could be translated into sustained growth and industrialization.
+By supplying raw and finished war materials to the Allies, Mexico built up significant assets that, in the post-war period, could be translated into sustained growth and industrialization.

 After 1946, the government took a rightward turn under President Miguel Alemán, who repudiated the policies of previous presidents.
-Mexico pursued industrial development, through import substitution industrialization and tariffs against imports.
-Mexican industrialists, including a group in Monterrey, Nuevo León as well as wealthy businessmen in Mexico City joined Alemán's coalition.
+Mexico pursued industrial development through import substitution industrialization and tariffs against imports.
+Mexican industrialists, including a group in Monterrey, Nuevo León, and wealthy business people in Mexico City, joined Alemán's coalition.
 Alemán tamed the labor movement in favor of policies supporting industrialists.